Plan to manage costs for Azure OpenAI Service

 Azure OpenAI base series and Codex series models are charged per 1,000 tokens.
 Costs vary depending on which model series you choose: Ada, Babbage, Curie, Davinci, or Code-Cushman.

-Our models understand and process text by breaking it down into tokens.
+Azure OpenAI models understand and process text by breaking it down into tokens.
 For reference, each token is roughly four characters for typical English text.

 Token costs are for both input and output.
-For example, if you have a 1,000 token JavaScript code sample that you ask an Azure OpenAI model to convert to Python.
+For example, suppose you have a 1,000 token JavaScript code sample that you ask an Azure OpenAI model to convert to Python.
 You would be charged approximately 1,000 tokens for the initial input request sent, and 1,000 more tokens for the output that is received in response for a total of 2,000 tokens.

 Base Series and Codex series fine-tuned models